restful-ma/rest-ruler/docs/rules/implemented-rules/A-verb-or-verb-phrase-should-be-used-for-controller-names.md

 ### What is checked

-* This rule is implemented in a static way.
 * Split every path in path segments and analyze the last one.
 If the last path segment contains a verb as first word, and the request is not of type GET or POST then the rule is violated.
 * The rule requires to use a verb to indicate controller actions.
 A controller can only be of type GET or POST.

 ### What is not checked

 * The semantic of rule is not checked, only the syntax following the defined schema.

 ### Future work

 * Use the description of each path to gather more information and to perform a better decision on suggestion to the user if the last path segment could be used as controller.
 For example, if the last path segment is a noun, then the rule could suggest using a verb or verb phrase to indicate the action.

 ## Source